eska-muc/dbvisualizer/README.md

 ## GraphViz

-By default the file is in the .dot-format of [GraphViz](http://www.graphviz.org).
+By default the output file is in the .dot-format of [GraphViz](http://www.graphviz.org).
 To generate a .pdf-file just type

     dot -Tpdf -odiagram.pdf <outputfile of DBVisualizer>